 We are responsible for insuring that the university remains compliant with immigration-related regulations and that the university’s interests are accurately represented in all immigration-related applications to government agencies.

-Please see the links on the right for additional information related to hosting an international employee or scholar.
+Please see the links on the sidebar for additional information related to hosting an international employee or scholar.

 F-1 Curricular Practical Training